 Lead magnets are not only effective at getting people on your email list, but they are also an important first step in building a relationship with potential customers.

-When you provide your audience something they truly value for free, they are likely to remember your business when trying to solve their particular pain points.
+When you provide your audience with something they truly value for free, they are likely to remember your business when trying to solve their particular pain points.

 The value of lead magnets

 Here is an example portraying the potential value of using a lead magnet.